cdivitotawela/yq-usage/README.md

 This repository provide some useful information about the usage of yq tool

 ## Update a field value selectively
 Following yml file contains a dictionary of users and need to update status for the user name2.
 In order to select the values, dictionary need to be converted to a list using `to_entries`.
+Option `-i` used to update the file in-place.

 ```yaml
 # file.yml